 Yet Von Trier isn't a filmmaker who demands aesthetic distance no matter the many and myriad methods he uses to generate it, a number of which we have already covered, but others are worth mentioning too.
-Many of his films for example utilize what we might claim punctuating devices: the interviews in The Idiots, the chapter headings in Dogville and Manderlay, the chapter headings with musical interludes in Breaking the Waves, the two chapter format in Melancholia and the opening scenes that give away the ending.
+Many of his films, for example, utilise what we might claim punctuating devices: the interviews in The Idiots, the chapter headings in Dogville and Manderlay, the chapter headings with musical interludes in Breaking the Waves, the two chapter format in Melancholia and the opening scenes that give away the ending.
 Then there are the continuity errors in The Idiots as mentioned, but more deliberately deployed in The Boss of it All as the clocks in the background are never telling the right time, and where the clandestine appointments' locations (a la All the President's Men and the conspiracy thriller) become ever more absurd and amusing.
 Then are the desaturated colours in Breaking the Waves and Dancer in the Dark interspersed with the saturated chapter breaks in Breaking the Waves, the saturated musical numbers in Dancer in the Dark.
 But von Trier does not at all want to remove affectivity even if he tries hard to undermine the ease with which most filmmakers seek it.
 What he needs to do however is take apart the clichs and the ideological assumptions that cling to them and see what is left, aware that since all that glistens is not gold, how can one find more than cheap metal?
 It is as though if he has managed to make the viewer weep at the end of Breaking the Waves, The Idiots and Dancer in the Dark, respond with horror at the conclusions to Dogville and Melancholia, then he has arrived at proper feeling because he has twisted the clich so completely that he has risked destroying feeling at all.

 In Breaking the Waves the narrative hinges on an absurdity: that the central character Bess (Emily Watson) all but wishes for her new husband's accident on an oil rig so that he'll be forced to stay at home on Skye.
 When it happens and Jan (Stellan Skarsgaard) looks like he will lose the use of his legs and possibly his life she takes up casual sex with other men believing that this will save him.
 Near the end of the film the doubting doctor tells a tribunal that any mental disorder that could be thrown at Bess would be a less honest a description of her condition than that she was simply good.
 At the very end of the film when Bess dies after a particularly nasty encounter with men she has slept with, the now much better Jan and his work colleagues look up at the sky and see two bells chiming.
 While church elders in the strict religious community have indicated that Bess will burn in hell for her sins, von Trier proposes instead that she will be ringing out in heaven.
 The church might have no need for bells we have earlier been told, but it seems Bess does.
-The film is of course an absurdist melodrama, with the doctor at one moment announcing his love for his patient Bess, the accident that almost kills Jan on the rig happening moments after he saves his friend's life, and the thugs on the boat near the end playing pretty close to plain evil.
+The film is obvioiusly an absurdist melodrama, with the doctor at one moment announcing his love for his patient Bess, the accident that almost kills Jan on the rig happening moments after he saves his friend's life, and the thugs on the boat near the end playing pretty close to plain evil.
 But the operative word here is absurd, and not in the derogatory sense.
 It is absurd more in the manner of Danish philosopher Soren Kierkegaard, and his exploration of Abraham's Story in Fear and Trembling.
 Why would Abraham sacrifice his son Isaac, Kierkegaard asks.
 "For God's sake, and what is exactly the same, for his own.
 He does it for the sake of God because God demands this proof of his faith; he does it for his own sake in order to be able to produce the proof."